Getting the mouse to work in MS-DOS

 dir mouse.sys /s

-Once either of these commands are typed in you should receive a listing of what directory contains one of the above files.
+Once either of these commands are entered, a list of directories containing the file is shown.
 If you get a file not found error, try the alternate command.

 LH C:\Windows\MOUSE.COM